 The doctoral internship position at Maine East High School is in the Student and Family Services Department.
 Interns are part of the culture of the department and have played crucial roles in the initiation and development of many programs.
 This unique placement of a School Psychology position offers interns training opportunities with both the general education and special education departments.
 Maine East has strong programs in place that provide multi-tiered supports.
 Because of this staff in the Student and Family Services Department (counselors, social workers, and nurse) have the opportunity to participate on committees which provide TIER I and TIER II support and to participate on professional learning teams.
 These initiatives are responsible for social emotional learning, large group screenings such as administration of the Pediatric Symptoms Checklist (PSC), and presentations on suicide awareness.
 Clinical interviews are conducted after PSC administration and suicide awareness.
 Both special education and general education students are provided group and individual therapy services depending on the needs of the students.
-Common concerns including anxiety, depression, and inattention, however due to the unique demographics of our population, our students face many relationship, familial, and diversity challenges.
+Common concerns include anxiety, depression, and inattention, however due to the unique demographics of our population, our students face many relationship, familial, and diversity challenges.
 Collecting data has become an essential component of groups and individual services and interns are expected to collect pre-post and progress monitoring data to help inform their practice.
 Prospective Interns should have a strong interest in working with high school aged students from a variety of cultures and socioeconomic statuses.
 The Intern will have the opportunity to participate in numerous regular and special education programs and training opportunities.

 Internship year is a time to gain exposure to a variety of both new and familiar experiences that will allow the intern to increase their knowledge and skills to function confidently as a School Psychologist.
 Underlying the intern’s goals for the year is a desire to impress upon the interns the importance of having a curious mind, learning to think through presenting situations, and to gain confidence in addressing challenging students.
 There is a natural increase in independent practice as the year progresses and as the intern forges relationships with the staff and develops their own expertise and style of practice.
 Supervision attempts to embrace and encourage individual growth through thoughtful and collaborative assignment of cases and responsibilities based on both the intern’s goals and the supervisor’s vision of growth for the intern.
-Group supervision focuses on clinical training (theory and practice) that goes beyond the intern’s current level of knowledge to gain exposure to different ideas and theories of practice.
-Common themes and readings for group supervision include motivational interviewing, theory underlying outcome and session rating scales, dialectical behavior therapy, understanding and learning about treatment for self-harm, knowledge of theories of personality and use of the Millon Adolescent Clinical Inventory.
-For the purpose of meeting state required K-12 experiences, an individualized experience with younger students is available if necessary to meet the interns’ training needs.

 Each Intern will complete approximately 10 Initial Psychological Evaluations and/or Reevaluations.
 The level of challenge of the cases will depend on the intern’s skills in test administration, interpretation, and report writing.
 Common disabilities that are evaluated include learning disability, emotional disability, other health impairment, autism, and intellectual disability.
 A regular counseling caseload of approximately 10 students will be part of the training year but numbers will vary depending on how many groups the intern co-leads.
 The Interns will be expected to participate on one problem solving team comprised of a Social Worker, a Dean, and Counselors for the purpose of coordinating behavioral, social emotional, and academic interventions.
 Functional analyses of behavior and behavior intervention plans will be completed as part of the team’s approach to student challenges.
-Interns will be trained in completing suicide risk assessment and each year there are opportunities to complete risk assessments.
-Interns also will be expected to co-lead a social skills group in the young adult transition program and complete some reevaluations within this program.
-This program is designed to assist students 18-22 years in age in developing life skills.
+Interns will be trained in completing risk of harm assessments and each year there are opportunities to complete risk assessments.
+Interns also will be expected to lead a push in social skills group with special education students.
+Maine East High School offers numerous training and educational opportunities in an environment that is culturally rich and professionally stimulating.
+Interns can expect to be busy and to learn how to manage a case load as a high school, School Psychologist.
+The stipend for a doctoral level intern is $20,000 with no benefits.
+The work week is Monday through Friday, 7:30 – 3:30.
+The internship begins early August and follows the school calendar except that doctoral level interns will complete the full 12 months.
+Interns have an office in the Student Services department.
+The office is furnished and has a laptop computer and docking station with access to the Internet, the school’s data information system, IEP program, test scoring programs, and a phone.

 SUPERVISOR